Workerbee2/aws-bootcamp-cruddur-2023/journal/week3.md

-Provision via ClickOps a Amazon Cognito User Pool Implement API calls to Amazon Coginto for custom login, signup, recovery and forgot password page Show conditional elements and data based on logged in or logged out Verify JWT Token server side to serve authenticated API endpoints in Flask Application
+Provision via ClickOps a Amazon Cognito User Pool Implement API calls to Amazon Coginto for custom login, signup, recovery and forgot password page Show conditional elements and data based on logged in or logged out Verify JWT server side to serve authenticated API endpoints in Flask Application

 ### Decentralized Authentication in AWS Cloud
 **Types of Authentication**